kubernetes-retired/multi-tenancy/benchmarks/kubectl-mtb/test/benchmarks/block_use_of_host_pid/README.md

 **Profile Applicability:**

-1 <br>
+1

 **Type:**

-Behavioral Check <br>
+Behavioral Check

 **Category:**

-Host Isolation <br>
+Host Isolation

 **Description:**

-Tenants should not be allowed to share the host process ID (PID) namespace. <br>
+Tenants should not be allowed to share the host process ID (PID) namespace.

 **Rationale:**

 The `hostPID` setting allows pods to share the host process ID namespace allowing potential privilege escalation.
-Tenant pods should not be allowed to share the host PID namespace. <br>
+Tenant pods should not be allowed to share the host PID namespace.

 **Audit:**

 Create a pod or container that sets new `hostPID` to `true`.
-The pod creation must fail. <br>
+The pod creation must fail.

 Define a `PodSecurityPolicy` with `hostPID` set to `false` and map the policy to each tenant&#39;s namespace, or use a policy engine such as [OPA/Gatekeeper](https://github.com/open-policy-agent/gatekeeper) or [Kyverno](https://kyverno.io) to enforce that `hostPID` cannot be set to `true`.
-You can use the policies present [here](https://github.com/kubernetes-sigs/multi-tenancy/tree/master/benchmarks/kubectl-mtb/test/policies). <br>
+You can use the policies present [here](https://github.com/kubernetes-sigs/multi-tenancy/tree/master/benchmarks/kubectl-mtb/test/policies).